adzsoft/Backend_EntFriend/README.md

     brew install sqlite
     ```

-1. Clone this repo
+2. Clone this repo
     ``` bash
     git clone https://github.com/adzsoft/Backend_EntFriend.git
     ```

-1. Create new file in the project at path (you may choose your own name for the file)
+3. Create new file in the project at path (you may choose your own name for the file)
     ``` bash
     # run from project's root dir
     touch database/db_name.sqlite
     ```

-1. Open the console and cd your project root directory

-1. Install required PHP packages and finish setup
+4. Install required PHP packages and finish setup
     ``` bash
     # run from project's root dir
     composer install